adamjberg/devtails.xyz/_posts/adam/2022-11-11-building-a-web-browser.md

 This is somewhat contradictory to my statements about JavaScript above, but I think I would be interested in exploring anyway.
 "Modern" web development has pretty well settled on TypeScript as the default language to use.
 We previously were stuck dealing with the shockingly slow typescript compiler to get ourselves a final bundle that could be shipped.
 New challengers have arrived like esbuild showing how just transpilation could significantly speed up this bundling process.
 I'm a fan of this, but I can't help but think that all of this becomes obsolete when browsers finally embrace TypeScript.

-The browser already has some JavaSript parsing engine.
+The browser already has a JavaSript parsing engine.
 All it needs to add on top of this, is the ability to ignore TypeScript types.
 I suspect that there are a few trickier TypeScript features that would require on the fly transpilation.
-For my own needs and exploration, I would be curious to explore some in between blend that is more of Typed JavaScript.
+For my own needs and exploration, I would be curious to explore an in between blend that is more of Typed JavaScript.
 The typing syntax would be the same as TypeScript to ensure all of that tooling continues to work, but this should make the parsing process much simpler.

 The ultimate dream is that we can teach new web developers types from the beginning.
 Despite my love of typing, I still often start JS projects without it to avoid the nuisance of pulling in a bundler.
 Being able to immediately start with types and no build system would be a great place to end up.
 And also conveniently gives me an excuse to play around with a JavaScript parser :).

 ## What's Next

-The most likely next step is to add an address bar.
+The most likely next step is to add an address bar to the browser.
 For simple blog posts, the current implementation should mostly succeed in rendering the page in a text-only manner.
 Having an address bar means I could paste different URLs in and see how different sites perform with it's limited html parsing.

 Rendering links would be next on the list.
 Once this is available, it becomes possible to actually "browse".
 Which is important as this is the entire purpose of a browser.